mitranim/prax/readme.md

 Just like React, Prax conflates attributes and properties, calling everything "props".
 Here are the rules.
 The term "nil" stands for both `null` and `undefined`.

 * Props as a whole are `nil | {}`.
-* Any prop with a nil value is either removed, unset, or skipped, as appropriate.
+* Any prop with a `nil` value is either unset or skipped, as appropriate.
 * [`class`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) and [`className`](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) are both supported, as `nil | string`.
 * [`attributes`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) is `nil | {}`.
 Every key-value is assumed to be an attribute, even in browsers, and follows the normal attribute assignment rules; see below.
 * [`style`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) is `nil | string | {}`.
 If `{}`, it must have `camelCase` keys, matching the structure of a [`CSSStyleDeclaration`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) object.
 Values are `nil | string`.